-UNEXCUSED ABSENCES: The school will consider the following to be "Unexcused Absences"
+The school will consider the following to be "Unexcused Absences"

 - Missing the bus

 - Oversleeping

 - Shopping

+- Car Trouble

+- Work for hire

 - Haircuts / Beauty Appointments

-- Hunting and fishing
+- Hunting and fishing trips Unless pre-approved by the school office.

-- Family Vacation Unless pre approved by the school office.
+- Family Vacation Unless pre-approved by the school office.

 - Any absence without parental permission